Spin dynamics of moving bodies in rotating black hole spacetimes: Introduction

-In Section \ref{EOM} the MPD equations, the spin supplementary conditions, the rotating (Kerr, Bardeen-like and Hayward-like) black hole spacetimes and the frames associated with the families of SOs and ZAMOs are introduced.
-In Section \ref{REP} the representations of spin and orbit evolutions are given.
-For this purpose we introduce two frames by instantaneous Lorentz boosts of SO and ZAMO frames, which comoves with an observer having an arbitrary four velocity $U$.
+In Section \ref{EOM}, the MPD equations, the spin supplementary conditions, the rotating (Kerr, Bardeen-like and Hayward-like) black hole spacetimes and the frames associated with the families of SOs and ZAMOs are introduced.
+In Section \ref{REP} the representations of spin evolution are given.
+For this purpose, we introduce two frames by instantaneous Lorentz boosts of SO and ZAMO frames, which comoves with an observer having an arbitrary four velocity $U$.
 The relation between the boosted frames is discussed (additional expressions are given in Appendix \ref{comFRametraf}).
-In the case of FMP SSC, $U$ agrees with the four velocity of the moving body's centroid.
-When using TD SSC $U$ means either the centroid or the zero 3-momentum observer four velocity.
-The spin evolution equations are derived in these $U$-frames.
-First the spin precession is described with respect to the boosted spherical coordinate triad associated with either the SOs or ZAMOs.
-Then we introduce Cartesian-like triads in the rest spaces of SOs and ZAMOs.
+We use the TD SSC, and $U$ means either the centroid or the zero 3-momentum observer four velocity.
+The spin evolution equation is derived in these $U$ -frames.
+First, the spin precession is described with respect to the boosted spherical coordinate triad associated with either the SOs or ZAMOs.
+Then, we introduce Cartesian-like triads in the rest spaces of SOs and ZAMOs.
 The spin precession with respect to the corresponding boosted Cartesian-like frames is also derived.
 The relations between the spin angular velocities in the boosted SO and ZAMO frames are discussed.
-In addition for characterizing the orientation of the instantaneous plane of the motion a kinematical quantity is introduced.
-In Section \ref{num} we apply the derived spin equations for numeric investigations when the body moves along spherical-like, zoom-whirl and unbound orbits.
-Section \ref {Conclusion} contains the concluding remarks.
+In Section \ref{num}, we apply the derived spin equations for numeric investigations when the body moves along spherical-like, zoom-whirl and unbound orbits.
+In Subsection \ref{Kerr} the background is the Kerr spacetime, while in Subsection \ref{reg}, it is one of the rotating regular black hole spacetimes.
+In Appendix \ref{para}, the avoidance of paradoxical behaviour of the MPD equations is checked.
+Finally, Section \ref{Conclusion} contains the conclusions.